sjmercene/osTicket-Help-Desk-Lab/README.md

 extension=openssl
 extension=intl

+Then restarted IIS:
-Restarted IIS: `iisreset` Using Adminstrator in CMD
+`iisreset` Using Adminstrator in CMD

 **Result:**
-All required extensions were detected and the installer checks passed.
+All required extensions were detected by the installer, and the setup was able to proceed successfully.

+This ensured PHP had the required functionality to support osTicket and communicate with the database.

 ---